qbead/qbeadWebsite/content/book/compass.md

 As an extension, you can combine both the tilt and magnetic sensors.
 It is useful for a compass to have a tilt sensor, so that you can be sure that you are only measuring the horizontal component of Earth's magnetic field.
-When you using the SpinWheel as a compass, make sure to keep it level for best results!
+When you are using the SpinWheel as a compass, make sure to keep it level for best results!

 <a class="imagecredit" href="https://johnhegarty8.wixsite.com/johnhegarty">Header image credit: Jack Hegarty</a>